dotnet/ai-samples/src/build-2024/docs/Exercise/03 Add Plugin (Function Call).md

 ﻿# Exercise - Add Plugin (Function Call)

-This project demonstrates how to extend OpenAI's Semantic Kernel capabilities by incorporating additional services like plugins.
+This project demonstrates how to extend OpenAI's Semantic Kernel functionalities by incorporating additional services like plugins.

 ## Create the console application

 1. Run the following command on `PowerShell` to create a new .NET application named **03 - Add Plugin (Function Call)**.